-Choose Your Mobility Goal
+Step B: Choose Your Mobility Goal

 Pick a mobility goal that will help you move through life easier or that will help you obtain more calisthenics skills down the line.
 Don’t know what to choose?
 Pick the one you struggle with most, and begin to work on building your strength.

 1. Deep Squat